 - Research Support Grant: up to £5000/year, depending on the research project

-- Be African nationals and permanently resident in the relevant country;
+- Be African nationals and be permanently resident in an African country;

 - Be liable for tuition fees at the higher international/overseas rate;

-- Plan to conduct research that is relevant to Africa, at the intersection of two or more of the given themes or disciplines, as described in the ‘Award Details’ section;
+- Plan to conduct research that is relevant to Africa and which must fall at the intersection of two or more of the given themes or disciplines, as described in the ‘Award Details’ section;

-- Have applied to King’s College London for the scholarship (as instructed in the ‘Application Process’ section below) by the given deadlines;
+- Have applied to King’s College London for the scholarship (as instructed in the ‘Application Process’ section below) and meet the given deadlines.

 - Existing doctoral degree students are not eligible to apply;